dtheis06/GUI-based-Scheduling-Desktop-Application/README.md

-# GUI-Based Scheduling Desktop Application.
+# GUI-Based Scheduling Desktop Application

 NOTE: The majority of this program's functions are dependent on connecting with a database.